How and When to Get Your Professional License

 Earning PDPs at Lesley

 We are a state-approved professional development provider, offering courses, seminars, institutes, workshops, and other activities that fulfill Massachusetts recertification requirements.
 Professional development activities are available in a wide range of formats, on weekends, weekdays, and evenings, on campus and at school sites.
 See our events listing for upcoming offerings.
 Graduate courses are an excellent way to accumulate PDPs (67.5 PDPs for 3-credit courses) and deepen teacher knowledge in the field.
-The complete University course descriptions can be accessed by going to the Graduate Academic Catalog and checking Lesley Online Information Service (LOIS) for courses being offered in a given semester.
+The complete University course descriptions can be accessed by going to the Graduate Academic Catalog and checking the Course Catalog portal for courses we're offering in a given semester.

 12-Credit Post Master's Option